What are the two parts of a general occurrence report?

 Prepare for the Police Report Writing Exam with flashcards, multiple-choice questions, and detailed explanations.
 Ensure your readiness for the test with our comprehensive resources.

-The two parts of a general occurrence report are the cover page and the narrative.
-The cover page serves as a summary that provides essential details such as the type of incident, date, time, location, and involved parties.
-This section is crucial as it allows anyone reviewing the report to quickly grasp the fundamental information.
+In a general occurrence report, the two essential components are the cover page and the narrative.
+The cover page serves as an introductory part that provides basic information about the report, such as the date, time, location, case number, and reporting officer's details.
+This allows for easy identification and reference to the occurrence.

 Subscribe